eNMS-automation/eNMS/docs/base/installation.rst

 Production mode
 ---------------

-To start eNMS in production mode, you must change the value of the  "config_mode" in the settings.json file.
+To start eNMS in production mode, you must change the value of the  "config_mode" in the settings.json file, and set the secret key.
-In production mode, the secret key is not automatically set to a default value in case it is missing.
-Therefore, you must configure it yourself:

 ::

  # set the SECRET_KEY environment variable
  export SECRET_KEY=value-of-your-secret-key

-All credentials should be stored in a Hashicorp Vault: the settings variable ``active`` tells eNMS that a Vault has been setup and can be used.
+All credentials should be stored in a Hashicorp Vault: the settings variable ``active`` under the ``vault`` section of the settings tells eNMS that a Vault has been setup and can be used.
 Follow the manufacturer's instructions and options for how to setup a Hashicorp Vault.